-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 NPR's Nina Totenberg reports.

-But in this case, he rejected those arguments, as well as the argument that Congress exceeded its authority in requiring people to have health care insurance or pay a penalty.
+NINA TOTENBERG: But in this case, he rejected those arguments, as well as the argument that Congress exceeded its authority in requiring people to have health care insurance or pay a penalty.

 TOTENBERG: Supreme Court advocate Tom Goldstein, an astute court observer notes that Judge Sutton is among the most respected appeals court judges in the country.

-Mr. GOLDSTEIN: He's also incredibly well-known to the Supreme Court as a former Supreme Court law clerk who argued a lot of the most important states' rights cases on the side of the states.
+GOLDSTEIN: He's also incredibly well-known to the Supreme Court as a former Supreme Court law clerk who argued a lot of the most important states' rights cases on the side of the states.
 And so his view that the statute is constitutional really overwhelmingly likely represents a view of the center and center-right of the Supreme Court and so a majority.

-Nina Totenberg, NPR News, Washington.
+TOTENBERG: Nina Totenberg, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.